User Research Methods in Practice

 3. Selecting Signers: There is a need to improve the usability of the signer selection experience, particularly to help users remember which date field is for whom.
 This is especially important when the board secretary has to select the entire board for signing.

-• It achieved a 3% higher conversion rate compared to the previous feature release.
+The release also achieved a 3% higher conversion rate compared to the previous feature rollout.

 Planning a Project: From Discovery to Delivery with Research (Example only)